 Chapter 2020-10, L.O.F., (CS/HB 7097) increased a population limit from 750,000 to 950,000 for counties that may use certain tourist development tax revenues (i.e., 1 or 2 Percent Tax, Additional 1% Tax, and High Tourism Impact Tax) for certain uses.
+Chapter 2022-5, L.O.F.
+(SB 850) deletes statutory language relating to a public records exemption for a trade secret, as defined in s.
+812.081, F.S., held by a county tourism promotion agency.
+The exemption was not reenacted by the Legislature and repealed on October 2, 2021.

 If levied, the rate must be 1 percent.
 The tax is levied on all rental charges subject to the transient rental tax pursuant to s.
 212.03, F.S.
 Once a county qualifies as a high tourism impact county and levies the tax, the county shall retain the designation for the period of the tax levy.
-Broward, Hillsborough, Monroe, Orange, Osceola, Palm Beach, Pinellas, and Walton counties levy this tax, and each county retains this designation until its tax levy ends.
+Fourteen counties are eligible to levy this tax.
+Broward, Hillsborough, Monroe, Orange, Osceola, Palm Beach, Pinellas, Sarasota, and Walton counties levy this tax, and each county retains this designation until its tax levy ends.